-Aimée Baker is a multi-genre writer.
-Her poetry collection, Doe, was selected as the 2016 Akron Prize winner by Allison Joseph.
-Doe is forthcoming from University of Akron Press.
+Aimée Baker’s first collection of poetry, Doe, was selected by Allison Joseph as the 2016 Akron Prize winner at University of Akron Press and will be published in 2018.
 Her fiction, poetry, and creative nonfiction have appeared in journals such as The Southern Review, Gulf Coast, The Massachusetts Review, and Guernica.
-She received her MFA from Arizona State University.
-She is an adjunct lecturer at Clinton Community College and SUNY Plattsburgh where she also serves as fiction editor for Saranac Review.
+In 2014, she received the Zoland Poetry Fellowship and the Vermont Studio Center.

 As a first generation college student, Aimée Baker received her BA in Creative Writing and History from St. Lawrence University.
 She received her MFA from Arizona State University where she was Prose Editor for Hayden’s Ferry Review.
 Currently, she is a lecturer for SUNY Plattsburgh’s Professional Writing Certificate Program and she also serves as fiction editor for Saranac Review.
 She lives in Plattsburgh with her husband and daughter.